Position

 • Bachelor's degree in Business Administration, Management, or a related field.

-• Minimum of 3-5 years of experience in a field coordination or supervisory role.
+• Minimum of 3-5 years of experience in a field coordination or similar role.

-• Proven track record of managing and leading teams in a field operations environment.
+• Proven track record of managing field operations and teams.

 • Excellent communication and interpersonal skills.